 Changing the Shape of an Object

 To modify the shape of niches, openings and wall panels directly in the 2D Elevation view, tap and hold your finger on an object until the popup menu opens.
 Then choose the Edit Contour command.
 The resize handles will disappear indicating the contour editing mode.
-The program will display the object's outline with diamond-shaped handles at the corners called "contour points".
-To change the shape of the outline, you can move the contour points.
+The app will display the object's outline with diamond-shaped handles at the corners called "points".
+To change the shape of the outline, you can move the points.

-To add a new contour point, tap and hold in order to open the popup menu.
-Then choose Add Contour Point.
-To remove a contour point, tap on it and hold your finger.
-In the popup menu, select Remove Contour Point.
+To add a new point, tap and hold in order to open the popup menu.
+Then choose Add Point.
+To remove a point, tap on it and hold your finger.
+In the popup menu, select Remove Point.

 Rounded sides of the object can be displayed in the 3D view as a number of facets or as a smooth surface.
 To make curvatures more or less smooth, use the Smoothness slider in the Object Properties tab of the Inspector.
 Higher values may require higher computer performance while the 3D model is rendered.
 In the picture below, the two identical objects have minimum (at the bottom) and maximum (at the top) level of Smoothness.

 When the Edit Geometry option in the Inspector is unlocked, you can activate the editing mode by double-tapping on the object.